AMSP-04/LBML/README.md

 ## Note

-NETN-LBML will be deprecated on the release of NETN-ETR as part of NETN-FOM v3.0 which is currently under development.
+NETN-LBML has been deprecated as of the release of NETN-ETR as part of NETN-FOM v3.0.

 ## Documentation